Perspectives (TV series)

-Perspectives is a current British television arts documentary series for ITV.
+Perspectives is a British television arts documentary series for ITV.
 The show began airing on 24 April 2011 and aired its fifth series in 2015.

 Format

 Each hour long programme sees well-known celebrities (who have included Ian McKellen, David Walliams, Sheila Hancock and Paul O'Grady) travel to various parts of the world to explore more about a person who has inspired them.
 They're not all people, some can be books such as Griff Rhys Jones whose chosen subject was the novel The Wind in the Willows.

 Episodes

 Series 1

 The first series of the show was announced on 31 March 2011 and began airing on 24 April 2011, starting with Ian McKellen: Looking for Lowry.